A comparison of categorical and topological entropies on Weinstein manifolds: Categorical vs topological entropy

 \begin{thm}[=Theorem \ref{thm main in introduction}] The categorical entropy of $\Phi$ bounds the topological entropy of $\phi$ from below, i.e.,

 \end{thm} \begin{proof} In order to prove Theorem \ref{thm main}, we recall that every Weinstein manifold $\hW$ admits a Lefschetz fibration $\pi: \hW \to \mathbb{C}$ by \cite{Giroux-Pardon}.
 Then, $\pi$ defines a Fukaya-Seidel category.
 Moreover, it is known by \cite{Ganatra-Pardon-Shende18} that the corresponding Fukaya-Seidel category is the partially wrapped Fukaya category with the stop $\Lambda = \pi^{-1}(-\infty)$.
-Let $\cW(\hW, \Lambda)$ denote the partially wrapped Fukaya category with a stop $\Lambda$.
-Also, it is known that the {\em Lefschetz thimbles} of $\pi$ generate $\cW(\hW, \Lambda)$.
+Also, it is known that the {\em Lefschetz thimbles} of $\pi$ generate $\cW(W, \Lambda)$.
 Let $G$ denote the generating Lagrangian submanifold.